 The trouble is, politeness is all too often seen as old-fashioned; we seem to like our artists, our celebrities, our politicians and lions of industry to be mad, bad and dangerous to know, tolerant by the mass standards of chivalry and politeness.

 It's not too late.
-As Tekes, we need to preserve politeness as the vital ingredient in the cocktail of manners that makes our world a better place-somewhere where basic survival is finessed into a more subtle pleasure.
+As Tekes, we need to preserve politeness.
 So why not bring back the holding of doors, giving up of your seat, and let's all enjoy some old-fashioned chivalry.